 - Password: The password is displaying the “x”.
 But the actual password was saved in the /etc/shadow file in an encrypted format.

-- User ID (UID): The user id is 1004.
-The user having their user id.
-It is very important for user identification on the system level.
+- User ID (UID): The user ID is 1004.
+The user has their user ID.
+It is essential for user identification on the system level.
 The UID or user-id “0” is default reserved for the root user.

-- User Info: Currently the user information is blank. as per the requirement, we can add the user info for further reference.
+- User Info: Currently, the user information is blank.
+We can add the user info for further reference as per the requirement.